rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 ## parent containers

 The focus of this part is on the implementation of:
-Close one or more sections when exiting a parent container.
+Close one or more inner sections when exiting a parent container.

 ```
 n0